Understanding Tanzania Business Visa Fundamentals

 - Business purpose description (be specific: "negotiating textile export agreements" rather than "business meeting")

-- Travel itinerary (entry/exit dates, flight details)
+- Travel itinerary (entry and exit dates, flight details)

 Step 6: Document upload